assembler-institute/react-ecommerce-typescript/README.md

 ### Next we leave you a series of technical requirements that will be evaluated:

+- **Figma**: Or a similar platform, where you plan ahead of starting to code the look and feel of your application.
+As a frontender it is important that you visualize what you need ahead of time.
+It will ease the next steps when building your web application.

 -  **useState**: Utilize the `useState` hook to manage component state and store data such as the shopping cart, user information, etc.

 -  **useEffect**: Employ the `useEffect` hook to perform asynchronous operations, such as fetching data from an API, managing side effects, and updating the application state.

 -  **useContext**: Use the `useContext` hook to access globally shared data between components without the need to manually pass properties.
 This can include user information, global configuration, etc.

 -  **Routes**: Implement routing using library like `react-router-dom` .
 Define the necessary routes for different sections of the application, such as the home page, product page, shopping cart, etc.

+-  **Protected Routes**: Implement protected routes to restrict access to certain pages or features that require authentication.
+For example, only allow authenticated users to access the user profile or the checkout process.
+Redirect unauthorized users to a login page.

 -  **.map**: Use the `map` method to iterate over data lists, such as the product list, and dynamically render elements.